WinRb/Viewpoint/README.md

 # Features

+## Version 1.2.2
+1. Raise `TooManyRequestsError` if HTTP response has error code 429

 ## Version 1.2.1
 1. Enhance response for recurring master so we can get ids for all its occurrence item ids in GetItem response
 2. Bug fixed: Generate correct XML body when updating attendees to build proper SOAP request in order to update attendees of a calendar item